zhangce/kbp/README.md

 This process allows for interactive debugging of the extractors.

+Note that if you change the inut SQL query to an extractor, you will also need to change it in the debug version of that extractor.

 The code for `ext_mention_debug` is commented out in `application.conf`; similar code is also provided for `ext_relation_mention_feature_wordseq` and `ext_relation_mention_feature_deppath`.